COUNSELLING INFORMATION FOR PUPILS

 All Counsellors receive supervision of their work to ensure the quality of their practice, and these sessions involve the anonymous presentation of casework.
 At no time will the pupil’s name appear on paperwork.

 What if I don’t want my child to receive counselling?

 If your child requests counselling and is able to understand what is involved in the process, then they have the right to access counselling.
 You cannot deny them this right.
-The Counsellor, however, would prefer to have your support for the work and is always happy to talk with you about any concerns that you may have about the idea of counselling.

 What if my child refuses to have Counselling?